leh115/LightSimulation/README.md

 # Multi Plane Light Conversion
-The code in /LightSim/* simulates a multi plane light converter that looks like this:
+The code in LightSim simulates a multi plane light converter that looks like this:
 ![MPLC](https://user-images.githubusercontent.com/66416355/166747537-7dcac871-2c05-43bc-86c5-771abb44ec80.png)

 It can decompose a multimode laser light beam from: